shipwebdotjp/wplinelogin/README.md

 - LINE Login → WordPress Login → Link Account
 - If you are already logged in, you can link your account by going to the linking menu and selecting LINE Login → Link Account.
 - You can also link your account by using the user-specific login link → LINE Login → Link Account.
+- (If you set up automatic account creation) LINE Login → Create and link WordPress users.
+- (Use email as key is Enable) LINE Login → Link to any WordPress user with a matching email address.

 ### Installation Instructions